The Complete History of Laser Eye Surgery

 But, where did this innovative and life-changing treatment come from?

 It is the confluence of numerous brilliant ideas and bio-engineering accomplishments that have led to what is one of the most miraculous medical procedures in the history of medicine.
-The procedure is called laser in-situ keratomileusis and is commonly referred to as: LASIK (a type of Laser Eye Surgery).
-We’ve segmented the history into three posts which will be published this week.
+So, let’s take a look at the origin story of Laser Eye Surgery.

 Barraquer Develops Keratomileusis – 1948